alexewerlof/namespacejs/README.md

 # Intro

 Namespacejs is a simple and quick function for defining namespaces in Javascript.
+It can be used in Nodejs or Browsers.

 ```Javascript
 namespace( 'com.userpixel.test' ).hello = function ( str ) {